 That’s what it takes to start a new clinic and feed the embers of a revolutionary healthcare model for those with headache and facial pain.
 In this post, I take a break from going over primary headache types to discuss this personal epiphany.

-The main primary headache syndromes include migraine, tension-type headache and trigeminal autonomic cephalgias.
-This class of headaches includes subtypes like cluster headache.
+Primary headache syndromes include migraine, tension-type headache, and trigeminal autonomic cephalgias.
+This class of headaches includes subtypes like the cluster headache.
 It is one of the most painful conditions known to mankind.
-Indeed, this headache type was once referred to as “suicide headache”.
+Indeed, this headache-type was once referred to as “suicide headache”.

-As in any chronic condition, it is important to actively participate in healthy lifestyle modifications that can decrease headache burden.
-This is especially true of the primary headache types (which we will delve into on upcoming posts).
+As with any chronic condition, it is important to actively participate in healthy lifestyle modifications that can decrease headache burden.
+This is especially true of the primary headache types (which we will delve into in upcoming posts).

 Lifestyle is more than nutrition and hydration, so it is important to focus on physical and mental health as well.
 Our brains like structure, but also need to be stimulated from an intellectual and social perspective.

 Make a schedule and stick to it.
 Eat regular meals with brightly colored fruits and vegetables, stay hydrated and limit caffeine intake after 2pm.
 Wake up and go to bed around the same time each day.
 Include at least 20 minutes of physical activity per day.
 Start with low-impact activities like walking or yoga and work up to that goal.
 Include volunteer activities at least once per week.

 Try to do something mentally stimulating (not frustrating!), like playing along with Jeopardy, crossword puzzles, or Sudoku at least one hour per day.
 Include volunteer activities and interaction with others (outside your immediate family) at least once per week.

 Much like nutrition and hydration, these are general suggestions and your specific objectives should be tailored based on YOU!
 Happy Valentine’s Day :)